 - Ease Of Use – 7 – WordPress was not originally designed for ecommerce.
 As a result, WooCommerce may seem like a bolt on solution to sell products online.
 There are many counterintuitive menus and options to choose from which can be intimidating to new users.

 - Functionality – 7 – Out of of the box, WooCommerce has everything you need to start selling online but it’s the bare minimum.
-Options like gift cards, advanced coupons etc… will require adding plugins which may incur additional fees.
+Options like gift cards, advanced coupons etc… will require adding other ecommerce plugins which may incur additional fees.

 - Price – 10 – You can’t beat free:)